glatzert/ACME-Server-ADCS/docfx/docs/deploy-server.md

 ## Configuration

+You can either manually create a `appsettings.Production.json` or let the server help you in creating it's contents.

 ### Configuration creation tool

 ACME-ADCS Server itself has a switch, that allows you to let it create a configuration for you.
 Just run `ACMEServer.ACDS.exe --config-tool` and a wizzard will guide you through the configuration options.
+Currently you'll need to copy the output of the programm to appsettings.Production.json manually.

 ### Manual configuration